88-degrees/Book-of-Changes/appendix01s2.md

 2. The explanations of the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16) here are good; but in no way deduced from the figure.

 3. The portion of the text printed in a different type is supposed to have dropt out of the Chinese copies.
-The explanation of it that follows is based on Wăn's view of Kăn as representing the oldest son.
+The explanation of it that follows is based on [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s view of **Zhèn ☳** as representing the oldest son.
 See on the Text.

 <a name="fn_176"></a>[256:LII](#fr_176)

 1. The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors give their opinion that what is said in the first sentence of this paragraph, after the explanation of the name, illustrates the first sentence of the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16), and that the other sentence illustrates the: rest of the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16).
 It may be so, but the whole of the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16) appears in paragraph 2.

-2. The hexagram being made up of Kăn repeated, lines 1, 2, 3 are of course the same as 4, 5, and 6.
+2. The hexagram being made up of **Gèn ☶** repeated, lines 1, 2, 3 are of course the same as 4, 5, and 6.
 But it will be seen that there is not a proper correlation among them all.
-I do not see, p.
-257 however, that this furnishes any ground for the entire obliviousness of self, which the Th wan makes out to be in the figure.
+I do not see, [p.
+257](#p-257) however, that this furnishes any ground for the entire obliviousness of self, which the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16) makes out to be in the figure.

 <a name="fn_177"></a>[257:LIII](#fr_177) The first sentence of paragraph 2 describes the lines from 2 to 5 all getting into their proper places, as has been pointed out on the Text, and that sentence is symbolical of what is said in the second.
 'The rectification of the country' is the reality of 'the successful progress.'